-Graduates embark after their YTI education ready to minister to a congregation, shepherd a nonprofit ministry, lead with love in a business organization, serve as a chaplain, or apply their expertise as a therapist or counselor.
-We challenge our graduates to strive for innovation in whatever occupation they choose, whether as a pastor, educator, engineer or other professional.
+Graduates embark after their YTI education equipped to minister in a variety of roles, whether shepherding a congregation, guiding a nonprofit ministry, or leading with love in a business organization.
+We challenge our graduates to strive for innovation in whatever occupation they choose, whether as a pastor, educator, engineer, or other professional.

 Does YTI help students with job placement after their degree is earned?

 After students graduate, YTI offers advice and support as they look for a job.
 Though we don’t provide job placement services, our relationships with many ministries and organizations often provide leads on career opportunities.